-Use cold water for most laundry loads – Your clothes won’t disintegrate if you wash them in cold water.
+- Use cold water for most laundry loads – Your clothes will still get clean if you wash them in cold water.
 If something’s especially dirty that needs warm or hot water, go for it.
 But I’ve used cold water almost exclusively and have no complaints.
 Also, pre-soaking can help dislodge stains.

-Upgrading to a low-flow fixture is a great energy saver.
-In fact, it’ll save you 25%–60% of the water you use, and you probably won’t even notice the difference in your shower.
+- Upgrading to a low-flow fixture is a great energy saver.
+It’ll save you 25%–60% of the water you use, and you probably won’t even notice the difference in your shower.

 Older refrigerators are one of the biggest energy hogs.
 If yours is more than ten years old, there’s a chance it’s using double or even triple the energy that a new Energy Star rated refrigerator.uses.
 (You can calculate your savings with this refrigerator retirement savings calculator ).